gichter/p2/README.md

 # p2
 webscraping

-Use the script by launching webscraping.txt
+Use the script by launching webscraping.py